Sp3ctre4/AD_Malfeasance/ReadMe.md

  - Find a way to add the Navy Rankings in Ansible
  - change the AddDomainUsers role to incorporate those rankings
  - add even more stuff to the smb share which is already ginarmous
+ - find a way to add domain user with no password